- Degree Level

 Bachelor of Science in Actuarial Science

 Actually, what is an Actuary?
-Actuaries are professionals who find ways to manage risk.
-Actuaries use analytical/math skills, business knowledge, and understanding of human behavior to evaluate the likelihood of future events and design creative ways to reduce the probability of bad outcomes.
+Professional actuaries find ways to manage risk.
+They use analytical/math skills, business knowledge, and understanding of human behavior to evaluate ways to predict future outcomes.
 It is one of the top-ranked jobs and a well-compensated business profession not only nationally but also internationally.
-Actuaries work in the insurance industry as well as for consulting companies, financial institutions, government, labor unions, etc.
+Actuaries work in the insurance industry as well as for consulting companies, financial institutions, government, labor unions, etc. Actuarial Science allows students to manage risks using analytical/math skills, business knowledge, and understanding of human behavior.

 What to Expect: